aridjayarecipes/cutesrecipes.web.app/content/post/2236-recipe-of-ultimate-pickled-plum-and-shiso-omelette.md

 ##### Steps to make Pickled Plum and Shiso Omelette:

 1. Mince the plum and finely chop the shiso.
 1. Beat the egg, add all the ingredients and mix.
-Make sure the mayonnaise isn't lumpy.
+Make sure the mayonnaise isn&#39;t lumpy.
 1. Pour the egg mixture into an omelette pan in 2 batches.
 Cook through on a low to medium heat slowly.
 Be careful not to burn it.